 The first step toward uncovering why sleep is so essential is understanding the four different stages of sleep.
-During rest, we experience multiple sleep cycles.
+During sleep, we experience multiple sleep cycles.
 Each cycle is made up of four sleep stages—three non-REM stages and one REM stage.

 As you cycle through each one of these stages, specific hormonal and neurological changes take place to repair and rebuild the body and mind.
 This vital downtime ensures you have everything you need to stay healthy and focused.
 Without enough time in each sleep stage, you will feel run-down, unfocused, and groggy.
 Plus, sleep deprivation can disrupt the nervous system and immune function.

 To give you a clearer picture of the importance of sleep, we have outlined the specific functions of each sleep stage and how they work to keep you feeling your best.